iscc/iscc-specs/docs/specification.md

 ### Instance-ID

 The Instance-ID is built from the raw data file of the content to be identified.
+It is serves as basic checksum of the media object.
+Applications may carry or store the full merkle root for an advanced data integrity verification.
 An ISCC generating application must provide a `generate_instance_id` function that accepts the raw data file as input.
 Generate an Instance-ID by this procedure:

 1. Apply `chunk_data` to the raw encoded content data.
 2. For each chunk calculate its sha256 digest.